andyh17-uw/autm-24-uw-cybersec-huskey-manager/README.md

 While we can see our web application performing the key exchange with our browser, we cannot view the raw HTTP traffic anymore!

+## Part 2a: Testing our cryptography: (if you were NOT successful with mitm last week)

+Instead of redoing our MiTM attack to see that the intercepted traffic is now encrypted, you can view that the traffic is encrypted on your own device.

+Open Wireshark and start capturing traffic.
+Host your password manager and connect to [https://localhost:443](https://localhost:443).
+Find traffic from the password manager, which is now using the TLSv1.3 protocol instead of HTTP.
+The Description of the packet may very depending but you should see terms like these that are part of the TLS Handshake.